ryanliang/ruby-excersice/README.md

 In the locker room, there is one wall on which can be installed lockers.

 There are two types of lockers, long term rental and daily rental.
+An expiry day can be assigned to the long term rental, while the daily one is always set to expire at the end of today and cannot be changed.

 A locker can be assigned to one owner.
 Each owner has one name and address.

 Code in ruby to represent the above scenerio.
 Implement the following methods: